insidegui/GRCodeSignatureVerifier/README.md

 Simple code signature verification for macOS apps.

-GRCodeSignatureVerifier can be used to check if an app has been tampered with by verifying It's code signature.
+GRCodeSignatureVerifier can be used to check if an app has been tampered with by verifying its code signature.

 [See demo app to learn more](https://github.com/insidegui/GRCodeSignatureVerifierDemo).